-We’re moving 592 feet from our current location on Church Street around the corner and “back home” to 592a Washington Street, where our corporate offices and restoration studio have been located since 1983.
+We have moved 592 feet from our former location on Church Street around the corner and “back home” to 592a Washington Street, where our corporate offices and restoration studio have been located since 1983.

 “This has a nice ring to it for a few reasons.
 The business was founded in 1917 and so as we begin our second 100 years of business, our move “home” is perfect for our plans to further enhance and upgrade our personalized services, host more events and provide free parking on site,” said Sturdy Waterman, owner.

 (l to r) Jeff Johnson, Nike’s first full-time wage earner; Bill Rodgers, local running legend and four-time winner of the Boston Marathon; Sturdy Waterman, owner of Page Waterman.

 The new home for our framing specialists and Fine Art Gallery at 592a Washington Street is set back slightly from the road behind the Century 21 Commonwealth building, directly across the street from the recently opened Smith & Wollensky Steakhouse (formerly Blue Ginger).

 “One room is specifically for our custom framing services; another is the new Fine Art Gallery and our restoration work will be performed in a third room,” Sturdy explained.
 “This new location provides ample free parking with spaces indoors and outdoors where we can add to our list of events which includes the NEXT UP! art contest for high school students, free appraisal events with Bonhams and art exhibitions.”

 592a Washington Street Has A Place In History

 592a Was built in 1867 initially as a private home and later became a residence hall called Maple Lodge for Dana Hall School.
 While preparing it for our move a student’s journal was discovered under floor boards.